intel-iot-devkit/how-to-code-samples/README.md

 ### Intel® Edison setup

+This example uses the **restclient-cpp** library to perform REST calls to the remote data server.
+The code can be found in the **lib** directory.
+The **restclient-cpp** library requires the **libcurl** package, which is already installed on Intel® Edison by default.

-This example uses the Crow* web micro-framework to provide a simple-to-use, yet powerful web server.
+This example also uses the Crow* web micro-framework to provide a simple-to-use, yet powerful web server.
 The **crow** library requires the **libboost** package be installed on Intel® Edison, as well as adding the needed include and lib files to the Eclipse* Cross G++ Compiler and Cross G++ Linker.

 1. Update opkg base feeds so you can install the needed dependencies.
 Establish an SSH connection to Intel® Edison and run the following command:<br>
 ```